Oklahoma Lightning Mapping Array Data

 OKLMA data are the property of the University of Oklahoma, which allows the National Severe Storms Laboratory also to use them for its projects.
 Available resources are insufficient to insure 24-7 operation of the OKLMA year round, but this is consistent with the intended application exclusively for scientific research.
 The lack of lightning at a specific time and location cannot be certified on the basis of these data.

-The University of Oklahoma reserves the right to restrict access to these data, so access is password protected.
+The University of Oklahoma reserves the right to restrict access to these data.
 However, applications for atmospheric science projects are encouraged.
-If you have a science project needing these data, please contact Bill Beasley ( email@example.com) or Don MacGorman (firstname.lastname@example.org) to request the password, and include the time and location of the data you need and a brief description of your project.
-If you have been given a password, you may proceed to the data directory; you will be directed to enter your user name (email address) and the password to access the directory.
+If you have a science project needing these data, please contact Don MacGorman (firstname.lastname@example.org) with your request, and include the time and location of the data you need and a brief description of your project.